nypl-spacetime/map-vectorizer/README.md

 It is likely that the vectorizer won't produce excellent results in the first try.
 It is a matter of adjusting these color values to generalize as much as possible to your map set.

+## Templates
+`map_vectorizer/templates` contains images that we use in OpenCV to match crosses and other marks on maps.

 ## Other scripts

 *calculate_centroids.py* for adding `CentroidX` and `CentroidY` float attributes to a shapefile/GeoJSON.